Blastomyces spp.

 - B. helicus (previously Emmonsia helicus): this organism does not appear to produce conidia.
 Described to date as a rare cause of often disseminated human infection in the Western U.S., Rocky Mountains, Western Canada, and in immunocompromised hosts--differentiating from B. dermatitidis[2].

-- Cutaneous findings not yet described with this species.
+- Cutaneous findings have not yet been described with this species.

 - This species may be misdiagnosed as H. capsulatum or B. dermatitidis.